Duncan McKenzie (footballer, born 1912): Middlesbrough

 McKenzie transferred to First Division club Middlesbrough in May 1938 for a £6,000 fee.
 He made 28 appearances before his professional career was ended by the breakout of the Second World War the following year.

 Return to Brentford

 McKenzie returned to Brentford as a guest during the Second World War and made over 150 appearances.
 The highlight of his time back at Griffin Park was winning the 1942 London War Cup at Wembley Stadium.
+In 1945, McKenzie also made five appearances in all competitions as a guest for Chelmsford City.

 International career

 McKenzie's form in the First Division for Brentford led to a call up to the Scotland national team for a British Home Championship match versus Ireland on 10 November 1937.
 Included in the lineup with Brentford teammate and fellow debutant Bobby Reid, McKenzie helped the Scots to a 1–1 draw at Pittodrie.

 Personal life

 After the war, McKenzie emigrated to the US and lived in San Diego.
 McKenzie's nephew Hamish was also a professional footballer and followed in his footsteps by signing for Brentford in 1964.